We value difference, in our force with a difference

 Whoever you are, wherever you’re from, there could be some great opportunities for you, with us in the MDP.
 We are a force with a difference.
 We offer a different route into policing, in different working environments, some public-facing and some more behind the scenes.

-In the MDP you have a unique opportunity to specialise in armed policing from the outset of your career with us.
+In the MDP you have a unique opportunity to specialise in armed policing from the beginning of your career.
 By joining us you’ll bring something unique to our police family too… you.

 Our people are the very foundation of our organisation.
 Your individual background, skills and experiences are exactly what we’re looking for, because we value difference in our force with a difference.